 In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 This amendment to the Accounting Standards Codification Topic 820, Fair Value Measurement, eliminates, adds and modifies certain disclosure requirements for fair value measurements.
-The amendment is effective for fiscal years beginning after December 15, 2019, but entities are permitted to early adopt either the entire standard or only the provisions that eliminate or modify fair value disclosures.
-The adoption of this standard is not expected to significantly impact the Plan's financial statements.
+The amendment was effective for fiscal years beginning after December 15, 2019.
+The adoption of this standard did not significantly impact the Plan's financial statements.